 Figure 6 shows how the PBI works, given a model with three classes (A, B and C).
 In summary, the PBI selectively integrates the parameters of classes that perform well to achieve Byzantine-resilience and to handle non-i.i.d. classes properly.
 This is different from existing approaches that integrate each received model as a whole instead.
 We refer to the parameters in the output layer that are connected to a particular class as Class-specific parameters (CSPs).
 The integration process in Bristle first evaluates the performance of each class of each received model on a test dataset (step (1)).
-Based on this evaluation, we compute a certainty score that estimates how benign a received model a weight (step (3)).
+Based on this evaluation, we compute a certainty score that estimates how benign a received model is (Step (2)).
+Then, we calculate for all CSPs of each model a weight (step (3)).
 Finally, we integrate the received models into our current model, based on the computed weights (step (4)).